ahurford/quantitative-training-resources/Documents in progress/To do Dec 17.md

 To do’s:

 -	Produce video “orientation to R”.
-Also make accomponying text materials.
+Also make accomponying text materials (Joany)
--	Develop code/lab materials to go with osmosis lab (BIOL 1001)
+-	Develop code/lab materials to go with osmosis lab (BIOL 1001 - Joany)
 -	Develop code/lab materials to go with yeast lab (BIOL 1001)
 -	Develop a lab/video content for data visualization “lab” exercise.